globaldatanet/aws-budget-alarms/README.md

 # aws-budget-alarms

-A cloudformation template for sending budget alarms to slack using AWS Chatbot
+A CloudFormation template for sending budget alarms to slack using AWS Chatbot

 ## Preview